Walking Tour

 South Peace Historical Society

-In 1942, Next to the site of the original Peace River Block News, the army set up a Quonset hut for its military headquarters.
-The hut was used for war-time housing of troops and equipment.
+In 1942, next to the site of the original Peace River Block News, the army set up a Quonset hut for its military headquarters.
+Huts like these were easy to manufacture and build and used by the thousands by the US Army during the construction of the Alaska Highway.

 South Peace Historical Society 2000.051.049